tobega/tailspin-v0/TailspinReference.md

 Streams can be captured into a string by surrounding them in a [string literal](#string-literal) interpolation expression.

 Streams of [key-value pairs](#keyed-values) can be captured in a [structure literal](#structure-literal).

+[Relations](#relation-literal) can be formed from streams of structures of the same kind.

+You can also create [Collectors](#collector) processors or use built-in collectors.

 A stream can dry up when there are no values output at all from a processing stage and then no further processing is done in the current _value chain_.